scokobro/professional-identity/profIdent-draft1.md

 _Tenshoku_?

 Chiba Yūjiro, a reporter for the _Asahi +sb_ during the 1930s and later a senior academic working at the Newspaper Research Institute at Tokyo University, writing at the end of the US occupation in 1952, pointed to the relationship between employment structures and the development of a shared professional - in the sense of paid employment - identity:

 > In the second place, lack of solidarity on the profession operates as a barrier to the transfer of journalists from a local newspaper to a metropolitan newspaper, where openings are limited. [@Chiba:1952 326]

+### Press Clubs ###

+The role of the 'press club' (_kisha kurabu_) shoudl also be mentioned as this where much journalistic activity takes place and is a primary site for interactions between journalists across company lines, that is _as journalists rather than as employees_.

+Press clubs, while much vilified (rightly so), are a situation where cooperation, of certain types, between journalists is taken for granted.
+Indeed in the past these clubs have acted as a focus for journalistic solidarity crossing company lines:

+>By about 1930, the clubs themselves had expanded enormously and had begun to act independently of the newspaper companies.
+Sometimes, when a financially troubled newspaper would try to reduce its staff or a paper would try to fire an incompetent reporter, the club as a whole - including, of course, reporters from other newspapers - would rise up to demand that its member be rehired. [@Yamamoto:1989 386]

+The newspaper industry and journalistic work were, in the 1930s, far less professionalised and the landscape of media companies was in the process of development and less ossified than it is today.
+In this sense, given the power of the company today, it may be difficult for the press club to recapture its role as a site of cross-firm cooperation.
+However, it would be unwise to entirely overlook them as a possible site for expanded types of cooperation.

+Realistically, skeptically perhaps, it is easier to see the _kisha kurabu_ as yet another fracturing element of journalistic identity: @Freeman:2000 [70--1] lists the various _kisha kurabu_ attached to central government agencies and ministries in Tokyo, the majority of them are host to more than once club, the Ministry of Transportation and the Ministry for International Trade and Industry both have seven different clubs listed for them.

 # Living the ideology? #

 This paper leaves undiscussed the vexed question of whether journalism is a profession or not; on the other hand, merely because there is uncertainty over the match between a certain theoretical category and the features of a particular type of work, this does not mean that individuals engaged in that particular 'paid occupation' have any less an attachment to the elements of what they consider their 'professional' ideology.

 Deal with whether journalism is a profession?
 Greenwood, Tumber etc.

 May exhibit different levels of professionalisation in different systems, so perhaps a matter of degree rather than anything else.

 <!-- > Within the professional category of its occupational classification the United States Census Bureau includes, among others, the following: accountant, architect, artist, attorney, clergyman, college professor, dentist, engineer, journalist, judge, librarian, natural scientist, optometrist, pharmacist, physician, social scientist, social worker, surgeon, and teacher.
 What common attributes do these professional occupations possess which distinguish them from the nonprofessional ones?
 After a careful canvass of the sociological literature on occupations, this writer has been able to distill five elements, upon which there appears to be consensus among the students of the subject, as constituting  -->